 Our evening meetings have evolved into social occasions with a pre-advised literary or linguistic theme which one or more members may present for discussion.
 The discussion may well diverge from the original subject to embrace other events, local and national, in the ‘arts and books’ area.

 In 2010 we published our first Folkestone Anthology which attracted back into the fold a number of experienced writers, who were not interested in or were unable to get to evening meetings.
 Standards are high and the stories and other pieces are intended to appeal to an intelligent adult readership.
-The second anthology (cover illustrated) was published in 2013, the third in 2014 and the fourth is now in the pipeline.
+The second anthology (cover illustrated) was published in 2013, the third in 2014 and the eighth is now in the pipeline.

 In 2012 we took over the annual Short Story competition from Friends of the Folkestone Book Festival and this has attracted numerous excellent writers from all over Kent and further afield.